The role of non-universal $Z$ couplings in explaining the $V_{us}$ anomaly: Conclusions

-In order to illustrate the implications of our model independent results, we analyse minimal extensions of the SM involving the VLL models.
+In order to illustrate the implications of our model independent results, we analyze minimal extensions of the SM involving the VLL models.
 We consider the models with one of the $SU(2)_L$ singlets $N$ and $E$, or one of the $SU(2)_L$ triplets $\Sigma$ and $X$.
-Out of these four VLL models, the model $X$ provides a relatively good fit to the data as it comes closest to the optimal solution predicted by the model-independent analysis.
-The model $\Sigma$ is seen to provide only a marginal improvement over the SM as it is far from the optimal scenario.
+Out of these four VLL models, the models $N$ and $E$ cannot resolve the CAA since they lead to an opposite sign for the NP contribution than what is needed.
+The model $X$, with parameters close to the optimal ones implied by the model-independent analysis, alleviates the tension between $V_{us}$ and EWP observables, whereas the model $\Sigma$ is seen to provide only a marginal improvement over the SM as it is far from the optimal scenario.

 Finally, we study the impact of a related new 6-dimensional operator $O_{\phi \ell e}$ on the signal strength of the Higgs boson decay to a pair of leptons.
+This operator is mandatory in the SMEFT framework in the absence of any extra symmetry.
 We find that this operator can affect the signal substantially in a general NP scenario.
 However, for the favored parameter space of the minimal VLL models, these signal strengths can be modified only to less than 1\%.
 This may be accessible at the future Higgs factories for the $h \to \tau \tau$ decay mode.
 However, an exciting possibility would be to find more than a few per cent deviation from the predicted SM decay rate, which will indicate the presence of non-minimal VLL models that give rise to a large $O_{\phi \ell e}$.